libsndfile/libsndfile/docs/index.md

 Check latest version on
 [GitHub Releases page](https://github.com/libsndfile/libsndfile/releases/).

-Binatries and source packages are signed by current releaser David Seifert aka
+Binaries and source packages are signed by current releaser David Seifert aka
 @SoapGentoo.
 You can verify signatures with his public GPG key:

 ```